Shipping Glossary

 Is cubic pricing cheaper than flat rate?

 For small, heavy items shipping shorter distances (zones 1-4), cubic pricing is almost always cheaper than flat rate.
 For longer distances or lighter items, flat rate may be more economical.
-Comparing both options for each shipment is the best approach.
+Comparing both options for each shipment is the best approach, and a tool that rate-shops every order automatically removes the guesswork.

 Start Shipping Smarter